$1,348,505Average Value$574Average Price per Sq Ft1Home For Sale

 Squak Mountain Demographics and Home Trends

 This quiet Tibbetts Creek townhome near downtown Issaquah gets the best of both worlds.
-Incredible location w/ a private, woodsy feel.
+Incredible location with a private, woodsy feel.
 Don’t let the square footage fool you; this home lives large!
-Spacious living room w/ gas fireplace, dining area, 1⁄2 bath, & still space for a breakfast nook in the kitchen.
-Ample storage + two ensuite bedrooms, one w/ vaulted ceilings, both w/ large closets.
-New
+Spacious living room with gas fireplace, dining area, 1⁄2 bath, and still space for a breakfast nook in the kitchen.
+Ample storage plus two ensuite bedrooms, one with vaulted ceilings, both with large

 Sound Score® measures the noise level of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.